 The city of Courchevel is located in Savoie, France.
-Being one of the France’s chic alpine resorts, Courchevel has 11 five stars luxurious hotels, royal clientele and jet- set, six restaurants that are awarded with Michelin star, exceptional spas, luxury boutiques and it is home to the largest ski domain in the world.
+Being one of France’s chic alpine resorts, Courchevel has 11 five stars luxurious hotels, royal clientele and jet- set, six restaurants that are awarded with Michelin star, exceptional spas, luxury boutiques and it is home to the largest ski domain in the world.
 The city has 372 miles of slopes and trails and about 198 lifts.
-Tourism has grown considerably in Courchevel and there are many transfer companies that offer both private and shared transfers for travelers to Courchevel.
+Tourism has grown considerably in Courchevel and many transfer companies offer both private and shared transfers for travelers to Courchevel.
 In 2010, the city of Courchevel hosted the Ladies Alpine Ski World Cup.

 The largest concentration of the most classic resorts all over the world is found in Tarentaise Valley.
 At Courchevel, visitors have an option of skiing in any of the various ski systems found here like Paradiski and the Espace Killy which includes Tignes and Val d’Isere.
 Plans had been put down for interlinking all the resorts and ski systems in Courchevel to create the world’s largest skiing area.
 However, the creation of Vanoise National Park brought an end to this vision.

-Even though there are 4 satellite villages in Courchevel which include Courchevel 1850, Courchevel1650, Courchevel 1550 and Courchevel Le Praz, the highest resort in Courchevel is what makes the place so famous.
+Even though there are 4 satellite villages in Courchevel which include Courchevel 1850, Courchevel1650, Courchevel 1550, and Courchevel Le Praz, the highest resort in Courchevel is what makes the place so famous.
 This resort is highly frequented by a certain clientele of royal families and VIPs.
-Some of the world famous personalities who have visited Courchevel include Kate Middleton and Prince William, Christina Aquilera, the Beckhams, Lionel Richie, Geri Halliwell, Peter Andre, Saudi royal family, king of Morocco and George Clooney among others.
+Some of the world-famous personalities who have visited Courchevel include Kate Middleton and Prince William, Christina Aquilera, the Beckhams, Lionel Richie, Geri Halliwell, Peter Andre, Saudi royal family, king of Morocco and George Clooney among others.